 - Leave one corner of your lawn uncut if possible, it offers good coverage for wildlife and food for insects.

-- If you ever need to run a tap, collect the water in a container and use to water plants or fill the kettle or for cooking.
+- If you ever need to run a tap, collect the water in a container and use it to water plants or fill the kettle or for cooking.

 - Turn your heating thermostat down by 1 degree.

 - Next time you need to buy something use the following hierarchy; 1) borrow or reuse something you already have, 2) buy second-hand locally, 3) buy new from a local shop, 3) order from an ethical store abroad.

 - Next time you order something online ask for as little plastic packaging as possible.